mikenakis/Bathyscaphe/README.md

 Note that it is an error to annotate an array with `@InvariableArray` unless the array field itself is either `final` or annotated with `@Invariable`.
 Also note that it is an error to use any of these annotations on non-private fields.
 Bathyscaphe never ignores erroneously used annotations; whenever mistakes of that kind are encountered, it throws an appropriate exception.

 Sometimes the question of whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
-For example, sometimes we write classes that are 'freezable', meaning that they begin their life as mutable, and at some later moment they are 'frozen', thus becoming immutable from that moment on.
-For this purpose, bathyscaphe defines the `ImmutabilitySelfAssessable` interface.
+For example, sometimes we write classes that are 'freezable', meaning that they begin their life as mutable, and at some moment they are 'frozen', thus becoming immutable from that moment on.
+In order to cover these cases, Bathyscaphe defines the `ImmutabilitySelfAssessable` interface.
 If your class implements this interface, bathyscaphe will invoke instances of your class to ask them whether they are immutable or not.

 ### Diagnostics for Troubleshooting

-Naturally, when an object that we intended to be immutable is assessed by bathyscaphe as mutable, we would like to have an explanation as to exactly why this assessment was issued, so that we can find where the problem is, and correct it.
-For this reason, there is a separate module called mikenakis:bathyscaphe-print which can be used to obtain detailed diagnostics from an `ObjectMustBeImmutableException`.
+Naturally, when an object that we intended to be immutable is assessed by bathyscaphe as mutable, we would like to have an explanation as to exactly why this assessment was issued, so that we can find where the problem is, and fix it.
+For this reason, there is a separate module called bathyscaphe-print which can create detailed human-readable diagnostics from an `ObjectMustBeImmutableException`.

-mikenakis:bathyscaphe-print can be used as follows:
+bathyscaphe-print can be used as follows:

 	catch( ObjectMustBeImmutableException e )
 	{
 		AssessmentPrinter.getText( e ).forEach( System.out::println );

-If you assert the immutability of `List.of( new ArrayList<>() )`, and you use the above construct to print the text generated from the exception thrown, you will see something like this: (Note: the exact text is subject to change.)
+If you use the above construct to print the text generated from the exception thrown as a result of attempting to assert the immutability of the expression `List.of( new ArrayList<>() )`, you will see something like this: (Note: the exact text is subject to change.)

     ■ instance of 'java.util.ImmutableCollections.List12' is mutable because index 0 contains mutable instance of 'java.lang.StringBuilder'.
 (MutableComponentMutableObjectAssessment)
     ├─■ type 'java.util.ImmutableCollections.List12' is provisory because it is preassessed by default as a composite class.
 (CompositeProvisoryTypeAssessment)